olawalesalaudeen/olawalesalaudeen.github.io/_pages/about.md

 ## Research Interests
 I am broadly interested in reliable and trustworthy machine learning.
 My research goal is to improve the robustness of machine learning models for real-world decision-making.
 Particularly, I aim to develop the principles and practices of robust generalization, adaptation, and evaluation in machine learning.
 Additionally, I am interested in diverse applications, including neuroscience/neuroimaging, healthcare, and algorithmic fairness.
 My experience and interests span generative AI, statistical machine learning, multi-modal deep learning, domain adaptation/generalization, causality-inspired machine learning, and probabilistic graphical models.

-I am very happy to discuss new research directions; please reach out if there is shared interests!
+I am very happy to discuss new research directions; please reach out if there is shared interest!

 ## Mentorship
 I am happy to mentor students at MIT with overlapping research interests.
 Particularly for undergrads, programs like <a href="https://urop.mit.edu/" target="_blank">UROP</a> are a great mechanism for mentorship.
 More generally, I am very happy and available to give advice and feedback on applying to and navigating both undergraduate and graduate programs in computer science and related disciplines -- especially for those to whom this type of feedback and guidance would be otherwise unavailable.